 Many Americans, including pensioners, those with impairments, and individuals who have lost a spouse or parent, get income from the federal government’s Social Security program.
-It was never intended for Social Security to be the sole source of income for retirees.
+The government never intended Social Security to be the sole source of income for retirees.
 Social Security replaces a portion of an individual’s pre-retirement income, depending on their professional earnings.
-Your earnings and the time you decide to begin receiving benefits will determine how much of your typical income is replaced by Social Security retirement benefits.
+Your earnings and the time you choose to begin receiving benefits determine how much Social Security retirement benefits replace your typical income.

 Eligibility and Retirement Timing